-I’ve seen single mums complain they can’t get the word count that X writer does.
-However, X writer has no kids and works part-time.
+I’ve seen working single mums complain they can’t get the word count that X writer does.
+However, X writer has no kids and works part-time from home.

 Whatever mixture your situation is, it will be pretty unique to you because it’s not just about what you have to do, it’s also about you.
 Maybe you can run on 5 hours sleep, or maybe you need 9.

 Maybe you have tons of energy or maybe not, maybe you share a house with others and don’t always get time on the shared computer.
 Maybe you type fast, maybe you type slow.